maeveapadien28/qss20_finalproject/code/README.md

 This folder contains all jupyter notebooks used to produce my project.
 More details are in the general ReadMe folder at the beginning of the repo.
+All required elements for the ReadME are in the general landing page for this assignment